Hostile Takeover

 Arguably, this is as close to a yes as he was going to get.

-He turned to where the female dissassembly drone lay on the floor, staring into the ceiling with eyes that occasionally flicked with warnings.
+He turned to where the female dissassembly drone lay on the floor, staring into the ceiling with eyes that occasionally disappeared, warnings flickering.
 Slowly, he slid one hand under her back to lift her up.

 “Tell me when to let go, okay?”

 And then N put his other arm around her and pulled her into an embrace.
 He wanted to squeeze her tight, but didn’t know if that would aggravate her injuries.
-He settled for applying pressure to her back, rubbing circles.
+He settled for applying pressure to the back of her body, rubbing circles.

-It took a while for V to return the hug, but eventually she lifted a hand, her touch ghostly and deniable, and she tapped fingers against N’s back.
-There was a nuance – she chose to do this with her claw hands.
+It took a while for V to return the hug, but eventually she lifted a hand, the touch ghostly and deniable, and she tapped fingers against N’s back.
+There was a nuance — she chose to do this with those claw hands.

 “Maybe you should fly back to the spire on your own,” she said.